ojkzzz/ojkzzz/README.md

 - 👋 Hi, I’m @ojkzzz
 - 👀 I’m interested in learning some new interesting things
-- 🌱 I’m currently learning html, css, js and English
+- 🌱 I’m good at html, css, js, typescript, redux-toolkit, react, bootstrap, MUI, axios, RTK Query and English
 - 💞️ I’m looking to collaborate on positive looking company
 - 📫 How to reach me ? it is not a problem! just text me at olejkeee43@gmail.com